Royal Caribbean’s Spectrum of the Seas is back in Asia!

 Asia’s largest cruise ship will be homeporting in Singapore until 2024, giving Southeast Asian travelers easier access to the Royal Caribbean experience and more sea-travel options to explore the region in style!
 Some of the usual stops include Port Klang (gateway to Kuala Lumpur) and Penang in Malaysia, and Phuket in Thailand.

 While backpacking is our default travel syle, every now and then, we allow ourselves to indulge in something more, um, indulgent.
 And there is no better way to pamper oneself than by going on a cruise!
-Thankfully, Royal Caribbean invited us to join one of their sailings so we could document the journey from start to finish!
+Within the past year, we have gone on a cruise aboard the Royal Caribbean Spectrum of the Seas twice, and we’ve documented the journey from start to finish!

 In this article, we’ll share with you the entire experience, from the travel requirements to the check in and boarding process to the shore excursions.
 This is great if you’re joining a Spectrum cruise soon and you need info on what to do or how to prepare.
 If you’ve yet to book but considering it or you’re simply curious about the prices, we have a separate post about that here: ROYAL CARIBBEAN SINGAPORE CRUISE PRICES